yacn114/yacn114/README.md

 ### Panel Professional
 **Description:**
-[Panel Professional](https://github.com/ashkanrabiee/panel_professional) is a sophisticated JavaScript-based admin panel that offers a wide range of features.
-It enables blog management, product sales, and detailed tracking of orders and products.
-Although this project is owned by a friend, I contributed significantly to its development—helping implement several advanced functionalities.
+[Panel Professional](https://github.com/ashkanrabiee/panel_professional) is a sophisticated admin panel developed as a collaborative project between me and my friend.
+The frontend is built using JavaScript, while the backend is powered by Laravel.
+This panel offers a wide range of features, including blog management, product sales, and detailed tracking of orders and products.

 **Key Features:**
 - Blog post management